Building Community in a New Place: My St. Thomas, US Virgin Islands Journey

 I chose to stay.

-Surviving and rebuilding after the hurricanes deepened my connection to St. Thomas in ways I couldn't have anticipated.
+Surviving and rebuilding after the hurricanes deepened my connection to St. Thomas in ways I could not have anticipated.
 Going through that crisis with my neighbors and colleagues created bonds that might have taken years to develop otherwise.
-It also showed the community that I was committed to being here not just when things were easy, but when they were difficult.

 - Shared challenges create deep connections